 [5] https://www.lessonplanet.com/teachers/weathering-the-weather-1st-2nd

-Weathering processes are divided into physical and chemical weathering.
-Physical weathering involves the breakdown of rocks and soils through the mechanical effects of heat, water, ice, or other agents.
-Chemical weathering involves the chemical reaction of water, atmospheric gases, and biologically produced chemicals with rocks and soils.
-Water is the principal agent behind both physical and chemical weathering, though atmospheric oxygen and carbon dioxide and the activities of biological organisms are also important.
-Chemical weathering by biological action is also known as biological weathering.
+Weathering processes are either physical or chemical.
+The former involves the breakdown of rocks and soils through such mechanical effects as heat, water, ice and wind.
+The latter covers reactions to water, atmospheric gases and biologically produced chemicals with rocks and soils.
+Water is the principal agent behind both kinds, though atmospheric oxygen and carbon dioxide and the activities of biological organisms are also important.
+Biological chemical weathering is also called biological weathering.

-The materials left over after the rock breaks down combine with organic material to create soil.
-Many of Earth's landforms and landscapes are the result of weathering processes combined with erosion and re-deposition.
-Weathering is a crucial part of the rock cycle, and sedimentary rock, formed from the weathering products of older rock, covers 66% of the Earth's continents and much of its ocean floor.
+The materials left after the rock breaks down combine with organic material to create soil.
+Many of Earth's landforms and landscapes are the result of weathering, erosion and redeposition.
+Weathering is a crucial part of the rock cycle; sedimentary rock, the product of weathered rock, covers 66% of the Earth's continents and much of the ocean floor.

 English